MStart/breadbot/README.md

 # Bread Bot

 ## Overview
-* Bread bot is a pure-Python3 chatterbot.
+* Bread Bot is a pure-Python, pure-text chatterbot.
+The aim is to build a short text message QA system with fast speed.
+  * Why Python: For platform independence and fast development.
+  * Why text only: Text can express anything, and easily to be processed, and fast to be translated.
+That's why only text message is supported.

 ## Setup
 * Install